 It was agreed that there is a significant geographical coverage of ambient air monitoring of mercury, but that there are gaps in certain regions.
 These geographical gaps should be identified and a plan should be in place to cover them.
 These include gaps in Africa, Latin America, the Caribbean, certain parts of Asia and the Pacific and in Russia.
-These gaps could be covered with a combination of passive sampling as well as some additional active sampling.
+These gaps could be covered with a combination of passive sampling and as well as some additional active sampling.
 It was noted that some passive sampling is already producing data, but that further information to ensure global comparability will be needed as some of these techniques are new.
+In some countries, manual active sampling has been used and has produced reliable dataset.
 As part of filling the gaps, establishing some sites where combination of established and new methods including, for example. active and passive sampling, as well as wet deposition measurements is carried out (i.e supersites), would improve data availability and improve confidence in the comparability of different sampling methods.
 A global ambient mercury monitoring program should be developed to systematically identify future monitoring sites.
 It is considered necessary that in the initial periods, data collection should be done more frequently (e.g. monthly sampling) to fill in the current regional information gaps.
 Once there is sufficient information available, the frequency could be adjusted to match other regions.
 It may be useful to look at lessons learned from Stockholm Convention, in particular the necessary sustainability and durability of the sampling and analysis, to allow proper capacity building in countries lacking such experience.
 It is recognized that this will be an ongoing process, and that it will not be complete in a simple, one-step process.